Blacka Di Danca

-Blacka Di Danca is a multifaceted cultural innovator, artist, and top-level executive with a global footprint as a dancer, choreographer, movement director, artist, and actor.
-He has toured and taught workshops in over 40 countries and 100 cities, including South America, Canada, Europe, and Russia.
-His current business ventures include working on new music, developing marketing campaigns, and producing apparel with his lifestyle brand Danca, digital media and marketing agency, Danca Media, and music label Danca Music Group.
+Blacka Di Danca is a multifaceted cultural innovator, artist, and an executive working as a dancer, choreographer, movement director, and actor.
+He has toured and taught workshops in over 40 countries and 100 cities.
+This includes regions in South America, Canada, Europe, and Russia.
+His current business ventures include developing new music, marketing campaigns, and producing apparel with his lifestyle brand Danca, along with Danca Media and Danca Music Group.

+Biography

 Blacka was born in Brooklyn, New York, on December 16, 1989, at St. Mary’s Hospital in Crown Heights.
 Growing up in a Caribbean household relates to his earliest memories of learning to dance.
 In the Caribbean, a common practice for family members is to hold the child’s hands up while teaching them not only how to walk, but also how to whine at the waist.
 Blacka’s caribbean heritage played an integral role in his early inspiration to dance.
 He was surrounded by Reggae, Calypso, Soca, and Dancehall music at family and friend gatherings.
 For Blacka, this connection to his culture has been one of his greatest inspirations of strength and fortitude.

 While growing up in New York, Blacka developed his self-expression by honing in on his creative abilities.
 He was particularly fond of art and spent a lot of time sketching, painting and drawing.
 In his earliest days of school at P.S.
 8 in Brooklyn, he took African dance classes that sparked his inherent love for dance, as he recalls it being one of the most fun classes on the schedule.
 He furthered his creative exploration when he attended Satellite West Academy, where he studied art history, which served as a massive inspiration for his future crafts.
 These classes were a major inspiration for the young artist.
 As he got older, he developed his love for movement even more through karate and martial arts practice.

-Blacka’s huge love for art also set the tone for his academic studies.
-A turning point in the young dancer’s life was when he auditioned for the Brooklyn High School of the Arts, formerly known as the Sarah J. Hale Highschool, which propelled him to learn even more about art and creativity.
+He auditioned for the Brooklyn High School of the Arts, formerly known as the Sarah J. Hale Highschool, which propelled him to learn even more about art and creativity.
 This immersion in fine arts studies sharpened his self-expression.

-In 2002, Blacka began exploring more and more of Brooklyn’s robust dancehall scene.
-It was his mission to learn everything he could about the genre and dancing.
-Through rain and snow, Blacka would take the train, or any means he could, to attend dances in every borough and every night of the week.
-It became his passion to learn as much as he could to become one of the best in the game.
+In 2002, Blacka began exploring Brooklyn’s dancehall scene.